 “Now our customers can put in their orders via the app and they upload straight into sales orders – we’ve saved hours a week just in man-hours having to manually enter.

-“From a sales perspective, the fact that MYOB Advanced is linked to Ordermentum has certainly helped with sales, especially growing products people might not usually buy – kind of like online shopping,” Rob adds.
+“From a sales perspective, the fact that MYOB Advanced Business is linked to Ordermentum has certainly helped with sales, especially growing products people might not usually buy – kind of like online shopping,” Rob adds.

 Continual improvements and efficiencies